3 Nights in Munich

 Day 6 - Traveling to Nuremberg by Private Transfer

 Today you will be traveling from Regensburg to Nuremberg.
-Upon your preferred departure time your driver will pick you up at your accommodation in Regensburg and take you directly to your accommodation in Nuremberg.
-The transfer takes approx. 1 hour and 30 minutes.
-Please note that this is not a guided transfer.
+Upon your preferred departure time, a driver will pick you up at your accommodations in Regensburg and take you directly to your hotel in Nuremberg.
+This non-guided transfer takes about 1.5 hours.

 2 Nights in Nuremberg